-- Kindergarten and Elementary School Teachers
+- Kindergarten and Elementary School Teacher

 These teachers educate children in multiple subjects, such as social studies and science, as well as basic life skills concepts, including communication.
 Other professional responsibilities involve building lesson plans, discussing student progress with parents, and creating guidelines for classroom procedures.
 Teachers of these grade levels commonly need a bachelor's degree.

-Median Annual Salary: $56,900
+Median Annual Salary: $58,600*

-- Middle School Teachers
+- Middle School Teacher

 Middle school teachers share many of the same responsibilities as elementary school teachers, such as discussing student progress with parents and constructing lesson plans.
 However, these educators often teach fewer subjects to students.

-Median Annual Salary: $57,720
+Median Annual Salary: $118,370*

-- High School Teachers
+- High School Teacher

 These teachers educate students in specific fields but may teach more than one course within that academic category.
 As an example, a science educator may teach chemistry, biology, and natural science during one semester.
 Additionally, one high school classroom may include freshman, sophomore, junior, and senior students.

-Median Annual Salary: $59,170
+Median Annual Salary: $60,320*

-- Special Education Teachers
+- Special Education Teacher

 These educators deliver lessons to special needs students.
 For this task, teachers must determine each student's needs and alter course lectures based on those individual needs.
 Further responsibilities include discussing a student's progress with parents and overseeing teaching assistants.
 Students interested in this career should look into teaching degrees with special education focuses.

-Median Annual Salary: $58,980
+Median Annual Salary: $59,780*

-- Preschool Teachers
+- Preschool Teacher

 Preschool teachers care for children who are too young for kindergarten.
 These educators create daily lessons and plan academic activities that improve children's communication skills and teach preschool concepts, such as shapes and colors.

-Median Annual Salary: $28,990
+Median Annual Salary: $29,780*